ksu-cs-cc/ksu-cs-cc.github.io/content/0-introduction/05-syllabus.md

 ### Late Work

+{{% notice warning %}}

+Read this late work policy very carefully!
+If you are unsure how to interpret it, please contact the instructors via Piazza.
+Not understanding the policy does not mean that it won't apply to you!

+{{% /notice %}}

+Since this course is entirely online, students may work at any time and at their own pace through the modules.
+However, to keep everyone on track, there will be approximately one module due each week.
+If a module is not completed before the due date, all work submitted on that module will have its grade reduced by 50% of the total points possible on that item.
+For the purposes of recordkeeping, the submission time of the confirmation quiz in each module will be used to establish the completion time of the entire module.
+This is because Codio may update submission times when assignments are regraded, but the quiz in Canvas should only be completed once.

+However, even if a module is not submitted on time, it must still be completed before a student is allowed to begin the next module.
+So, students should take care not to get too far behind, as it may be very difficult to catch up.

-Since this course is online and self-guided, there is no explicit late work policy.
-Students are expected to follow the suggested course deadlines if possible, and are encouraged to work at their own pace.
-All course work must be submitted on or before the last day of the semester in which the student is enrolled in the course.
+Finally, all course work must be submitted on or before the last day of the semester in which the student is enrolled in the course in order for it to be graded.
+No incompletes will be given in this course for any reason.

 If you have extenuating circumstances, please discuss them with the instructor as soon as they arise so other arrangements can be made.
 If you find that you are getting behind in the class, you are encouraged to speak to the instructor for options to make up missed work.